Best AR-15 Red Dots 2026: Aimpoint vs Holosun vs EOTech Compared header image

 • Expensive ($640+)

 Verdict: Red dots are better.
 Period.
 EOTech holographic sights have delamination issues and aren't recommended for duty use.
-The only reason to buy an EXPS3 is if you love the classic look, want the big window for nostalgia, or have severe astigmatism.
+The new EXPS3 HD may address this with shake-awake and all-aluminum construction, but it lacks long-term data.
 For everyone else, buy a quality red dot like the Sig Romeo 4T Pro, Aimpoint T2, or any Holosun.
 Better battery life, lighter, more reliable, cheaper.

 Frequently Asked Questions